284: No Such Thing As Salty Yeti Bones

 And they went, and they were giving some toys to an orphanage, actually, to be fair.

-Anyway, they were in Romania, and the Romanians got aware that there was a rugby team there, and they were invited to play a game.
+Anyway, they were in Romania, and the Romanians got a win that there was a rugby team there, and they were invited to play a game.

-And so they were like, oh, we're playing a game with the local Romanians in the local park.
+And so, they were like, Oh, play a game with the local Romanians in the local park, and there'd been some sort of mistranslation.

-There were thousands of spectators there, and they were playing against the Romanian nationality.
+There were thousands of spectators there and they were playing against the Romanian national team.

 They did say, we did get a bit suspicious when they offered us a training session the night before and we refused to do that as we do our pre-match warm-up in the bar.